The 1914 Sealing Disaster

 Nonetheless, 166 men jumped onto the ice and headed for the distant Stephano at 7 a.m.
 As the morning progressed, many of the sealers recognized signs of an approaching storm and talked uneasily about the weather.
 At about 10 o’clock, 34 men decided to turn back; the remaining 132 reached the Stephano by 11:30.
 Abram Kean invited the men on board and offered them a lunch of tea and hard bread.
 He mistakenly believed that the group had left the Newfoundland at 9 a.m. and had only been walking for two hours.
 While the men ate, Kean navigated the Stephano towards a group of seals two miles to the south.
 Although it was snowing quite hard, Kean ordered the men off his ship at 11:50, with instructions to kill 1,500 seals before returning to the Newfoundland.
 He did not invite them onto the Stephano for the night.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.04.032), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.04.032), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Tired from the morning’s four-hour trek, unable to see the Newfoundland, and in a thickening storm, the 132 men were once again on the ice.
 The group’s leader, George Tuff, did not object to Kean’s orders and the Stephano steamed away to pick up its own crewmembers hunting in the north.
 By 12:45 the blowing snow forced the sealers to stop hunting and head for their own ship.
 Walking through knee-deep snowdrifts and across wheeling ice pans, the men continued until dark, when Tuff ordered them to build shelters from loose chunks of ice.
 This, however, proved ineffectual against the night’s shifting winds, sudden ice storms, and plummeting temperatures.
 Many men died before morning; others could barely walk, their limbs frozen and numb.